Separation Anxiety Program

 The next step is to set up a time to meet where your Certified Separation Anxiety Trainer can observe your dog (remotely) during an absence.
 During this absence, we will be able to assess your dog’s pattern of behaviours and determine their individual threshold.
 Based on this information we will create a roadmap that will lead you down the path to having a dog that is more comfortable when left at home alone!

-After over a decade of working in-home with dogs experiencing separation anxiety and isolation distress, we have found that working virtually with regular support each week has shown to be significantly more successful with upwards of a 73% success rate.
+After over a decade of working in-home with dogs experiencing separation anxiety and isolation distress, we have found that working virtually with regular support each week has shown to be significantly more successful than conventional advice.